 - .01 If during the period of the professional engagement the covered member owns an insurance policy with investment options issued by an attest client, but the covered member did not purchase the policy under the insurance company's normal terms, procedures, and requirements, threats would not be at an acceptable level and could not be reduced to an acceptable level by the application of safeguards.
-Accordingly, independence would be impaired. - When a covered member purchases an insurance policy, under the insurance company's normal terms, procedures, and requirements, which offers an investment option that allows the covered member to invest part of the policy's cash value in various investment products, the policy's underlying investments are considered to be financial interests of the covered member.
-Accordingly, a self-interest threat to the covered member's compliance with the "Independence Rule" [1.200.001] may exist. - If the covered member has the ability to select the policy's underlying investments or the authority to supervise or participate in the investment decisions and the covered member invests in an attest client during the period of the professional engagement, threats to compliance with the "Independence Rule" [1.200.001] would not be at an acceptable level and could not be reduced to an acceptable level by the application of safeguards.
+Accordingly, independence would be impaired. - .02 When a covered member purchases an insurance policy, under the insurance company's normal terms, procedures, and requirements, which offers an investment option that allows the covered member to invest part of the policy's cash value in various investment products, the policy's underlying investments are considered to be financial interests of the covered member.
+Accordingly, a self-interest threat to the covered member's compliance with the "Independence Rule" [1.200.001] may exist. - .03 If the covered member has the ability to select the policy's underlying investments or the authority to supervise or participate in the investment decisions and the covered member invests in an attest client during the period of the professional engagement, threats to compliance with the "Independence Rule" [1.200.001] would not be at an acceptable level and could not be reduced to an acceptable level by the application of safeguards.
 Accordingly, independence would be impaired because the investment would be considered a direct financial interest.
+For example, if the covered member invested the policy's cash value into a mutual fund that is an attest client, the investment in the mutual fund would be considered a direct financial interest.
+For example, if the covered member invested the policy's cash value into a mutual fund that is an attest client, the investment in the mutual fund would be considered a direct financial interest.
 For example, if the covered member invested the policy's cash value into a mutual fund that is an attest client, the investment in the mutual fund would be considered a direct financial interest and independence would be impaired.
-However, the mutual fund's underlying investments are considered to be indirect financial interests. - Refer to the "Financial Interests" subtopic [1.240] and the "Joint Closely Held Investments" interpretation [1.265.020] of the "Independence Rule" [1.200.001] for additional guidance.
+However, the mutual fund's underlying investments are considered to be indirect financial interests. - .04 Refer to the "Financial Interests" subtopic [1.240] and the "Joint Closely Held Investments" interpretation [1.265.020] of the "Independence Rule" [1.200.001] for additional guidance.
 [Prior reference: paragraph .17 of ET section 101]